falktan/ovip/README.md

 # OViP - Open Vision App

+The app is hosted on Github pages here: https://falktan.github.io/ovip/

 This project aims to build a mobile app (as PWA) that provides features related to OCR and image recognition.
 A central design guideline is to build this as an application without backend, to avoid the need to send (possibly private) fotos to a backend server.

 A detailed discussion on why this might be a good idea and what the initial scope of this project is follows.